abdul-abdi/karibu/app/interact/INTERACT.md

 ### Common Issues and Solutions

 1. **Contract Address Not Found**
-   - Verify the address format is correct (EVM or Hedera format)
+   - Verify the address format is correct (e.g., EVM address or Contract ID)
-   - Confirm you're connected to Hedera Testnet in your wallet
+   - Confirm you're connected to the correct Testnet in your wallet (if applicable)
    - Check if the contract is actually deployed using HashScan
-   - Try alternative address formats (convert between EVM and Hedera format)
+   - Try alternative address formats (e.g., convert between EVM address and Contract ID if applicable)

 2. **Function Execution Failures**
    - Review parameter types and ensure they match the function signature